neetly/figma-agent-linux/README.md

 ### Brave Browser

 In Brave browser, websites require special permissions to access localhost.
-Please follow the instructions in [the documentation](https://brave.com/privacy-updates/27-localhost-permission/) to grant this permission to [figma.com](https://www.figma.com/).
+Please follow the instructions in [the documentation](https://brave.com/privacy-updates/27-localhost-permission/) to grant the permission to [figma.com](https://www.figma.com/).

 ## Credits